MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Covers:
 * The **Crash Analyzer** tool.
-* Aggregate Selector Stats.
+* Aggregate CSS selector stats.
 * Warnings for CSS properties that trigger layout.
-* Memory tool improvements.
+* **Memory** tool improvements.
 * Accessibility improvements.
-* Better high-contrast mode support in VSCode DevTools extension.
+* Better high-contrast mode support in the DevTools extension for VS Code.
 * `console.table()`.

 See also:
 * [What's New in DevTools (Microsoft Edge 113)](../devtools-guide-chromium/whats-new/2023/05/devtools-113.md)